blatyo/page_rankr/README.md

 Provides an easy way to retrieve Google Page Rank, Alexa Rank, backlink counts, and index counts.

+__Note: Version ~> 2.0 and ~> 3.0 used typheous internally which caused memory leak issues and failures on windows.
+4.0.0 changes the implementation to use a Net::HTTP based library for better compatability.__

 Check out a little [web app][1] I wrote up that uses it or look at the [source][2].

 [1]: http://isitpopular.heroku.com